enorms/lifekaizen.github.io/index.md

 * Profile [[Angel List](https://angel.co/ericnorman)]
 * Profile [[Hacker News](https://news.ycombinator.com/user?id=lifekaizen)]

-Eric is currently pursuing a masters degree in computer science.
-He created the Cinder Grill which shipped over $1 M of product and [was acquired][5].
+Eric is working on a few things and studying computer science.
+He created and ran a consumer electronics startup which [was acquired][5].
 He holds degrees from UPenn and UC San Diego and is a graduate of Y Combinator.
-He also enjoys cooking and skiing.
+He also enjoys cooking and skiing, and maybe hiking.

 [1]: https://ucsdnews.ucsd.edu/feature/rady_school_of_management_students_win_operations_simulation_competition